John Runyan, President

 - Created and led a 200-member coalition of major manufacturers and shippers that secured the first ever House floor vote on the issue of truck weight reform.
 The comprehensive advocacy campaign encompassed grassroots/grasstops lobbying, a major media campaign and a $2.5 million fundraising effort.
-RPA also developed and launched a Texas campaign to allow heavy weight truck corridors within the state by working to enact a proposal in the 2017 Texas Legislature.
+RPA also developed and launched a Texas campaign to allow heavy weight truck corridors within the state and enacted the proposal into law during the 2017 session of the Texas Legislature.

 - Developed a coalition uniting the print communications industry with consumer and senior organizations to require government agencies to maintain certain paper based information for citizens who want or need it.
 Results included passage of a bill to restore printed social security earnings statements and stopping legislation to eliminate paper-based insurance policy information in key states.

-- Co-founded a trade association uniquely dedicated to the transformation of government information into standardized open data.
+- Co-founded the Data Coalition, a trade association uniquely dedicated to the transformation of government information into standardized open data.
 Resulted in the enactment of The Data Act, which is now being implemented by all US federal government agencies.

-- Provide Washington representation for large printing and timber clients, keeping Congress apprised of company developments, building targeted congressional support for policy initiatives and serving as a liaison between elected leaders and company officials.
+- Provide Washington representation for large print communications and forest landowner clients, keeping Congress apprised of company developments, building targeted congressional support for policy initiatives and serving as a liaison between elected leaders and company officials.

 Prior to starting his firm, from 1996-2009 Mr. Runyan was employed by International Paper, a Fortune 100 global corporation, where he managed the federal government relations team in the firm’s Washington office.
 His issue areas included energy, transportation and logistics, labor-management relations, postal, and general business issues.
 He also was Treasurer of IP-PAC.